Email Marketing ROI Calculator

-How to use
+How to use the email marketing ROI calculator

-Understanding the inputs
+Understanding the email campaign inputs

-Each field represents one part of the campaign funnel or one financial assumption.
+Each field represents one part of the email funnel or one financial assumption.
 Knowing what each input means will help you use the calculator more confidently and explain the result more clearly to teammates or clients.

-Emails Sent is the number of messages included in the campaign.
+Emails Sent is the number of messages included in the email campaign.
 If you know how many were actually delivered, that is often a better number to use because bounced emails cannot open or click.
 For a quick estimate, sent volume is still acceptable, but delivered volume is usually more precise.

 Open Rate (%) is the percentage of recipients who opened the email.
 This is a useful engagement signal, but it is not perfect.
 Privacy protections and image-loading behavior can affect open tracking, so treat it as a practical estimate rather than a flawless measure of attention.